Lumiukko/begbot/README.md

 For an introduction for bot creation and usage see: https://core.telegram.org/bots

 ## Python Packages required:

+This bot was implemented using Python >= 3.4.
+Besides several standard libraries, the following packages are required:

 * `python-telegram-bot` - https://github.com/leandrotoledo/python-telegram-bot/
 * `py-ts3` - https://github.com/benediktschmitt/py-ts3